AlexShRz/alette-os/apps/marketing/docs/request-behaviour/custom.md

 :::

 ## Limitations of "custom"
-The custom request blueprint has no limitations.
+The "custom" request blueprint has no limitations.